top of page

 What is so special about the long run?

-The main goal of the aerobic base is to increase your aerobic capacity, and the long run is the run which is going to help you to achieve this the best.
+The main goal of the aerobic base is to increase your aerobic capacity, and the long run is the run that is going to help you to achieve this the best.
 This is because after a certain amount of time running you will become glycogen depleted, this is where your body runs out of glycogen and you have to start using fat as your primary fuel.

-The benefit of running when glycogen depleted:
+The benefits of running when glycogen is depleted:

 • Teaches your body how to burn fat as a fuel.
 This will teach you how to run better when you run out of glycogen.